-• To protect against downtime, Spot management can be activated only on workloads where a Pod Disruption Budget (PDB) is configured.
+For this reason, Spot management can be activated only on workloads that have a PDB configured.

 Alternatively, you can use this generic code.
 Change the environment variables as needed: